 Dead hanging is a great exercise that requires you to simply hang from a pull-up bar using either a pronated or supinated grip, with your feet elevated off the floor.
 There will be no pulling, pushing, or motion occurring when performing this exercise.
-It has many benefits for your body, such as decompressing the spine and improving grip strength.
-Dead hangs are beyond just hanging around!
+Dead hanging offers many benefits for your body, including decompressing the spine and improving grip strength.
+Dead hangs are also being studied as a longevity tool.

 According to Shoulder Pain The Solution & Prevention, a small book written by John M. Kirsch, M.D., a certified Orthopedic Surgeon, passive hanging is a simple exercise that could prevent rotator cuff tears and impingement syndrome in the shoulder and other shoulder issues.